moretrim/ccHFM/README.markdown

   a country researches *Revolution & Counterrevolution*.
 There is also still the option to unlock crises from the start.

+##### Changes

+- Control over the *Splendid Isolation* diplomatic policy of the United Kingdom is now done through an option decision.
+The policy is active by default, and the option disables it.

 ##### Bugfixes

 - Add a guard condition to the *Establish the Karafuto Prefecture* decision ([#28], pending